LootToken/Loot-Marketplace-Framework/README.md

 #### Overview

-- We intially wanted to integrate digital assets into LootClicker and saw a potential for targetting a larger audience.
+- We intially wanted to integrate digital assets into LootClicker and saw a potential for targeting a larger audience.
 - The problem we have noticed with some decentralized exchanges and NFT contracts is the speed at which transactions occur.
-This can be a major inconvinience on the players gaming experience and is the main reason we decided to build the Loot framework.
+This can be a major inconvenience on a players gaming experience and is the main reason we decided to build the Loot framework.
-- The main necessity of our smart contract is to act as the backbone of our framework, it allows completely decentralized ownership and the exchange of assets for a token pegged to a fiat value.
+- The main necessity of our smart contract is to act as the foundation of our framework, it allows completely decentralized ownership and the exchange of assets for a token pegged to a fiat value.
 - The utility NEP-5 token contract has been slightly edited to allow deposit/withdrawal in and out of the smart contract, so that funds can be managed by the framework.
 This functionality is currently built in to the wallet.
 - Transactions can be relayed by any party, upon mainnet release, this will be a completely open network where anyone can be rewarded for powering the network.
 The fees are payed out decidedly by publicly viewable algorithms converting gas costs to LOOT fees by several variables.
 - To add to further decentralization on this front-running incentivized network, the framework is currently being extended into many nodes which communicate to eachother to ensure no downtime.